 Wondering what your compensation will look like as an employee at Amazon?
-We sat down with one of our top coaches and former Amazon recruiters, Shelli (view her profile on Carrus), to learn and share with you insights about what to expect and tips for negotiation.
+We sat down with one of our top coaches and former Amazon recruiters, Shelli (view her profile on Carrus), to share insights on what to expect and tips for offer negotiation.

 Amazon has a salary structure that is based on a four-year model.
 This model has remained pretty consistent over the years and includes a mix of guaranteed cash and stock to incentivize employees.
 There are three main components: